Marcennaji/HoldemCore/README.md

   The original version reused portions of the open-source **PokerTH** (GPLv2) engine, with a focus on adding **poker bot strategies and AI logic**.

 - **2025 (today)** — Migrated to GitHub and undergoing a **major architectural rewrite**.
-  The legacy PokerTH code is being **progressively refactored and replaced** with a new **FSM-driven, modular architecture**, designed for **testability** and to support multiple UIs (Qt Widgets, QML, and web frontends).
+  The legacy PokerTH code (layered architecture, boost library-dependent) has been **progressively refactored and replaced** with a new **FSM-driven, modular architecture** (hexagonal architecture, pure C++), designed for **testability** and to support multiple UIs (Qt Widgets, QML, and web frontends).

-The ongoing refactor is replacing all legacy code — the engine is evolving into a **fully original, modern architecture**.
-Since it is still under heavy development, no public release or announcement has been made yet.
+The ongoing refactor has replaced almost all legacy code.
+Since it is still under refactoring for the core engine, and since UI development is still on progress, no public release or announcement has been made yet.

 ✅ Core engine is now headless
 ✅ `GameEvents` decouples UI from logic